 According to the English Football Association, women and men have received the same appearance money since January 2020.

-How much prize money will they get for winning Euro 2020?
+How much prize money would England have received for winning Euro 2020?

-If England overcome Italy at Wembley on Sunday in the final, the jackpot is set to be £24 million.
+If England overcame Italy at Wembley in the final, the jackpot was set to be £24 million.